firebolt-db/godocs/docs/Guides/managing-your-organization/service-accounts.md

 Each service account requires a secret to access Firebolt programmatically.
 You can generate a secret using SQL scripts in the **Develop Space** or through the UI in the **Configure Space**.

 {: .warning}
-If you generate a new secret, the previous secret for service account will no longer work inside your applications or services.
+If you generate a new secret, the previous secret for the service account will no longer work inside your applications or services.

 ### Generate a secret using the UI